 Some sports are simply too dangerous for insurers to cover on standard policies without an added premium.
 Don’t worry, adrenaline junkies: this doesn’t mean you won’t be able to partake in that once-in-a-lifetime activity on your bucket list.
 However, in order to be covered for accidents when taking part in such sports, you’ll need to pay a little extra.

-When purchasing travel insurance through Admiral, you’ll be given the option for extra cover for a specific hazardous activity.
-Simply select the sport or activity you’ll be taking part in, pay the associated premium, and you’ll be covered for personal injury and liability.
-If the activity you want to undertake in isn’t listed in our documents, get in touch with our team and they’ll be able to let you know whether cover is available.
+If the activity you want to take part in isn’t listed in our documents, get in touch with our team and they’ll be able to let you know whether cover is available.

-Here’s a list of sports and activities that require a premium in order for you to be covered on an Admiral travel insurance policy:
+Here’s a list of sports and activities that require a premium in order for you to be covered with Admiral Travel Insurance (excluding personal accident and personal liability):

 • Assault course